top of page

 file4_edited_edited.jpg

-August 2011
+AUG 2011

-Six weeks in the Simpson Desert teaches you how to listen — to silence, to space, and to a landscape that stretches far beyond the horizon.
+Six weeks in the Simpson Desert teaches you how to listen: to silence, to space, and to a landscape that stretches far beyond the horizon.
 Endless red dunes, vast skies, and the slow rhythm of field days became the backdrop to a journey that was as much about learning the desert as it was about learning patience, resilience, and awe.

 Copyright © 2025 Nisha Maria DSouza